whitecube/laravel-cookie-consent/README.md

 If you're wondering why these buttons are wrapped in a `form` element: this way they'll work when JavaScript is disabled whilst preventing browser link prefetching.

-### Store user preferences for multiple sub-domains
+### Storing user preferences for multiple sub-domains

 By default, this package will store the user's preferences for the current domain.
 If you wish to prompt for consent only once and keep the user's choice across multiple sub-domains, you'll have to configure the `cookieconsent.cookie.domain` setting (located in `config/cookieconsent.php`) as follows: